Pseudo-cells in Rhynie chert

 possibly consist of microbes living on the surface of the clots or

-pushed ahead by the expanding surface and getting trapped.
+pushed ahead by the growing clots and getting trapped.

 could even be the primary cause of the phenomenon.
 This is suggested by